 Pausing endocrine treatment to try to get pregnant can be done without additional risk of recurrence in the short term.

-About 20% of women1 with breast cancer are diagnosed in their reproductive years and for many of these women, fertility and pregnancy are priority concerns.
+About 20% of women with breast cancer are diagnosed in their reproductive years (The Lancet, August 2020) and for many of these women, fertility and pregnancy are priority concerns.
 Results of the POSITIVE study, also called BIG Time for Baby, will be presented at the 2022 San Antonio Breast Cancer Symposium.
 They show that young women with breast cancer who paused their endocrine treatment to try to get pregnant were able to do so safely.
 The rates of breast cancer coming back were similar to women who did not interrupt their treatment, and most were able to conceive and deliver healthy babies.

 Breast cancer in young women